rit-sse/governing-docs/primary-officers-policy.md

   projects.

 ### Talks
-Head: Kristen Mills
+Head: Colin Fausnaught

 Goals:

-* Have some form of a talk at every meeting.
+* Hold a talk every week
-* Schedule at least 1 vise talk per semester
+* Create Facebook events and flyers for every talk
-* Have rand talks so that people who aren’t in technical majors can give talks
+* Hold non-technical talks as well as tech talks
-* Have all talks recorded and put on the website
+* Have all talks Live Streamed and uploaded on YouTube

 Membership
 ----------